Causal Inference: A Tale of Three Frameworks: Acknowledgements

 \section{Acknowledgements}

-We are grateful to the Editor for encouraging the development of this work, and to Forrest Crawford for insightful discussions that helped shape several key aspects.
+We are grateful to the Editor for encouraging the development of this work, and to Forrest Crawford and Sander Greenland for insightful discussions that helped shape several key aspects.
 We acknowledge the use of OpenAI's ChatGPT for proofreading and refining the writing.